remotesynth/certifiedfreshevents/content/events/the-ultimate-web-framework-is-a-dsl.md

 draft: false
 ---

 We're in a time of rapid innovation around full stack web frameworks.
 The best part is that many of the newer tools are taking fundamentally different approaches than in the past.
-[Wasp](https://wasp-lang.dev/) is a new Rails-like framework for React, Node.js and Prisma that takes a unqiue approach than other frameworks.
+[Wasp](https://wasp-lang.dev/) is a new Rails-like framework for React, Node.js and Prisma that takes a unique approach than other frameworks.
 In this talk, Wasp's CEO, Matija Sosic, explains what Wasp is, how it works and why they built it by creating a Domain-Specific Language (DSL).